Oliver L. Parks Department of Aviation Science

 ASCI 4350 - Team Resource Management

-This course will prepare students to build high-performance teams in critical sectors such as flight, maintenance, safety, and quality.
+ASCI 4350 Team Resource Management will prepare students to build high performance teams in critical sectors such as flight, maintenance, safety, and quality.
 Concepts of team building and technology management under normal as well as emergency conditions will be discussed.
-Case studies will be used to analyze team performance in a variety of high-consequence sectors.
+Case studies will be used to analyze team performance in a variety of high-consequence environments.
+This course intends to provide each student with experience in collaborative inquiry (university core) (more shortly).

 Prerequisite(s): ASCI 4050 with a grade of C or higher; Minimum Earned Credits of 90